SwitchChat v3

 • group - The rank of the player, usually "default" or "admin".

-• pronouns - The pronouns (opens new window) set by the user by running /pronouns.
+• pronouns - The pronouns set by the user by running /pronouns.
 This may be null if the player has not set any preferred pronouns.
 Where reasonably possible, you should attempt to use the user's preferred pronouns, or avoid using pronouns entirely.
 If you are unable to do this, you should use the player's name instead.

 • world - The world the player is in, or null if this information is not available.
 It will be a Minecraft namespaced registry key, for example: